 Like I said, this winter weather is sure making me feel nostalgic!

-To help bring me back to those days from long ago, I decided to whip up a simple, yet comforting dinner, just like we had growing up.
-I headed to my local Walmart to grab a few groceries for my “homesick” dinner.
-In honor of my Dad, I grabbed a frozen Marie Callender’s pot pie, stuff for a Caesar salad (my favorite salad as a kid because there were no tomatoes!) and some stuff for Mini Heart Shaped Cranberry Hand Pies (in honor of my Mom’s famous fruit pies!)…. ahh… the perfect dinner to warm you up on a cold winter day!
+To help bring me back to those days from long ago, I decided to whip up a simple, yet comforting dinner, just like I had growing up.
+In honor of my Dad, I made mini pot pies, Caesar salad (my favorite salad as a kid because there were no tomatoes!) and these Mini Heart Shaped Cranberry Hand Pies (in honor of my Mom’s famous fruit pies!)…. ahh… the perfect dinner to warm you up on a cold winter day!

-Because everything is more fun in “mini” form, I whipped up these mini heart shaped (Hello!
-Cuteness overload!) hand pies for dessert.
-I loved my Mom’s pies growing up and this mini version are so festive and fun to make.
-They would be perfect for a comforting, family friendly Valentine’s dinner at home!
+Since everything is more fun in “mini” form, serving these mini heart shaped (Hello!
+Cuteness overload!) hand pies for Valentine’s Day dessert or date night is brilliant!
+I loved my Mom’s pie recipes growing up and this mini version are so festive and fun to make.
+They would be perfect for a comforting, family friendly Valentine’s dinner or romantic dinner for two at home!

 Preheat oven to 350 degrees F. Line a baking sheet with parchment paper and set aside.